Mayank-vermaa/side_projects/README.md

-#this projects is very uniquw
+#this projects is very unique and very helpful

 # TheSideProjects